MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-and-understand-call-summary.md

 - You must have the latest [Sales Insights](https://appsource.microsoft.com/product/dynamics-365/mscrm.70b76f06-f739-4808-bd58-b5674a0a42d4?tab=Overview) installed in your organization to view the call insights tab in Sales Hub app.

-- You must include and update the CallPhoneCallCrmId parameter with your Dynamics 365 organization’s GUID to the metadata file while uploading the call recordings for processing.
+- You must include and update the **CallPhoneCallCrmId** parameter with your Dynamics 365 organization’s GUID to the metadata file while uploading the call recordings for processing.
+To learn more, see [Configure conversation intelligence to connect call data](../sales/configure-conversation-intelligence-call-data.md).

 This helps to connect the call with the activity inside Dynamics 365.
 To learn more, see [Upload call recordings](configure-conversation-intelligence-call-data.md#upload-call-recordings).